 Various gesture recognition system involving hand have been reported to date.
-A number of techniques used includes data gloves, stereo camera, time of flight (TOF) camera and Microsoft's Kinect sensor [12].
-Basically two main methods have been identified in sign language recognition [1] and each aim at recognising gestures.
+A number of techniques used includes data gloves, stereo camera, time of flight (TOF) camera and Microsoft's Kinect sensor [5].
+Basically two main methods have been identified in sign language recognition [6] and each aim at recognising gestures.
 These two approaches are glove-based and vision-based of which the former requires the signer to wear a colour or sensor glove for the segmentation process.
-The vision-based approach employs image processing techniques for the recognition area.
-The data glove approach has recorded a better performance than some other systems and the limitations of its popularity are due to expensive and uncomfortable nature of its use [2].
-The wearer of the data glove is roughly affected due to the installation of highly intense sensors [13] and also one person cannot use the glove of another person [6].
+The vision-based approach employs image processing techniques for the recognition process.
+These two approaches are mostly used by many authors who worked in the gesture recognition area.
+The data glove approach has recorded a better performance than some other systems and the limitations of its popularity are due to expensive and uncomfortable nature of its use [7].
+The wearer of the data glove is roughly affected due to the installation of highly intense sensors [8] and also one person cannot use the glove of another person [9].

-The potential of Kinect depth-mapping was examined by [15] for the recognition of sign language.
+The potential of Kinect depth-mapping was examined by [10] for the recognition of sign language.
 A total of 1000 American Sign Language (ASL) were used and Hidden Markov Model was employed to recognize the gestures.
-The work of [5] used the colour glove to identify finger-tips and joints of Pakistani sign language.
+The work of [11] used the colour glove to identify finger-tips and joints of Pakistani sign language.
 The work employed fuzzy logic as its classifier and the calculated angle between the finger-tip are input into the fuzzy inference system for the recognition process.
-The drawback of this method is the wearing of the colour glove during the process and the fuzzy logic used suffers from the problem of a huge number of rules required to accommodate all the features of the gestures [1].
-In another work of [4], the author employed vision-based technique and applied edge detection as a feature extraction technique and the classification of the gestures was achieved using MATLAB if-then rule.
+The drawback of this method is the wearing of the colour glove during the process and the fuzzy logic used suffers from the problem of a huge number of rules required to accommodate all the features of the gestures [6].
+In another work of [12], the author employed vision-based technique and applied edge detection as a feature extraction technique and the classification of the gestures was achieved using MATLAB if-then rule.
 The recognition process was limited to only 6 sample images of English alphabets.
-The vision-based approach reported by [10] used colour marker to develop an intelligent sign language recognition for English alphabets.
+The vision-based approach reported by [13] used colour marker to develop an intelligent sign language recognition for English alphabets.

 The method is exposed to an accuracy problem because of difficulty in differentiating the skin and the marker from the background during image processing.
-More attention has been given to American Sign Language as found in [13] with the review of vision-based ASL recognition.
-Similar work found in [7] discussed various Indian Sign Language (ISL) recognition and the limitation and strength of most of the work reviewed were clearly stated for further improvement.
-In another work of [11], the hand gesture recognition system on a geometric model was developed for the Arabic language.
+More attention has been given to American Sign Language as found in [14] with the review of vision-based ASL recognition.
+Similar work found in [2] discussed various Indian Sign Language (ISL) recognition and the limitation and strength of most of the work reviewed were clearly stated for further improvement.
+In another work of [15], the hand gesture recognition system on a geometric model was developed for the Arabic language.
 The system extracts geometric features from the hand gesture using only colour as a specific characteristic which limits the efficiency of the work for large datasets.
-The real-time gesture recognition [3] is an improvement over static gesture.
-The author recognized 37 signs of ASL using Artificial Neural Network with feed forward, back propagation algorithm and accuracy of 94.32% was recorded.
-Also in [9], edge orientation histogram technique was adopted and accuracy of 88.26% was obtained
+Also in [16], the detection of fingers for sign language recognition accomplished with boundary tracing and fingertip detection was introduced.
+The work is only limited to the extraction of fingertips using canny edge detection.
+The real-time gesture recognition [17] is an improvement over static gesture.
+The author recognized 37 signs of ASL using Artificial Neural Network with feed forward, back propagation algorithm and accuracy of 94.32% was obtained.